Biden-Putin summit: At frosty moment, ‘glimmers of confidence’

 Some in the United States had judged the summit to be premature and likely to primarily serve Mr. Putin’s interests.
 Mr. Biden has no illusions about the challenges of working with Mr. Putin, White House officials say, but he concluded that airing differences was still the better course.

 “It’s always better to meet face to face,” Mr. Putin said while seated alongside Mr. Biden before their first meeting.
-Mr. Biden agreed, declaring at his closing press conference, “There is no substitute for face-to-face between leaders, none.”
+Mr. Biden agreed, declaring at his closing press conference, “There is no substitute for face-to-face dialogue between leaders, none.”

 The Russian president, at his press conference, characterized the discussions as constructive, and said he considers “the glimmers of confidence I saw between us the principal result of this meeting.”